Paul Blake (field hockey)

 Paul Blake (born 16 April 1983) is a South African field hockey player who competed in the 2008 Summer Olympics.
 For 100 days, beginning 23 October 2013, he pulled a cart (unassisted) by foot across India from Mumbai to Everest Base Camp – a 2000 km journey.
-He then taught in Hong Kong in West Island School, but recently left.
+He then taught in Hong Kong in West Island School, after leaving shortly in two years.